Yorkshire Derwent | Humber

 The Partnership works towards these aims through a wide range of collaborative projects with our partners.
+We have determined a number of SMART (specific, measurable, achievable, relevant, and time-bound) targets, which sit underneath our five aims.
 For more detailed information on our work please see our Catchment Management Plan, latest newsletter and Annual Report which are available to download below.

 The Partnership Board, chaired by David Rooke, comprises representatives of Partner organisations responsible for setting strategy, providing oversight, governance (including signoff of documents and budget) and support to the Partnership and its projects.
 Members of the Board are responsible for advocacy within their organisations and other groups at a senior level.
 The Board meet three times per year.

 The Delivery Group, chaired by Laura Carmichael, comprises representatives of Partner organisations responsible for the implementation of the Catchment Management Plan and Project Delivery Plan, working towards the delivery of the shared aims.
 The Delivery Group develops YDCP’s strategy and approach, assesses risks and opportunities and highlights these to the Board as necessary for approval and then implements delivery.
 Members of the Delivery Group are responsible for engagement with wider stakeholders and communities.
 Members may be approached to form time-limited and task-based working groups, such as fundraising, when required.
 The Delivery Group also meet three times per year.

 The Yorkshire Derwent Catchment Partnership (YDCP) brings together organisations from across the catchment who have a common interest in improving the water environment of one of Britain’s best examples of a classic river profile.